AdobeDocs/commerce-admin.en/help/catalog/swatches.md

 Swatches can be defined as a component of the `color` attribute or set up locally for a specific product and uploaded as [product images](product-image.md#upload-an-image).

-In the earlier examples, the Sylvia Capris are available in specific values of `red`, `green`, and `blue`.
+In the earlier examples, the "Sylvia Capri" pants are available in specific values of `red`, `green`, and `blue`.
 Because the swatches were taken from the product image, each is a true representation of the color.
 The `color` attribute is used to manage the information for all product colors and swatches.

 ## Step 1: Create the swatches